cncf/demo/README.md

 - Patterns and Best Practices

-  How to adapt your app to run in Kubernetes (Countly example in detail), Clustred Datastores on top of Kubernetes (Mongo example in detail), Making use of spare capcity with Background Jobs (Boinc example in detail)
+  - How to adapt your app to run in Kubernetes (Countly example in detail)
+  - Clustred Datastores on top of Kubernetes (Mongo example in detail)
+  - Making use of spare capcity with Background Jobs (Boinc example in detail)

 ---